hall-lab/speedseq/README.md

 - **zlib**

-Use a Linux package installer to obtain these:
+A Linux package manager can be used to obtain these:

 ~~~~~~~~~~~~~~~~~~~
 sudo yum -y install cmake gcc-c++ gcc git make zlib-devel